puneettokhi/CMPE255/Archive/paper.md

 Therefore, we decided to research other clustering algorithms, and came across DBSCAN, Random Forest Regression which turned out to be the right methods for our dataset and we ended up analyzing our data using these methods.

+## 2. PCA

+Before selecting the t-SNE algorithm for dimensionality reduction, we implemented Principal Componenet Analysis.
+Principal component analysis (PCA) is the process of computing the principal components and using them to perform a change of basis on the data, sometimes using only the first few principal components and ignoring the rest.
+The result of applying PCA was  that the first two principal components caused a variance of 39.8% while the other principal components accounted for the rest this lead to a loss of a lot of data in the analysis and would lead to a very inaccurate analysis.
+Therefore, we implemented t-SNE as it does not lead to loss of an data when applied and also outliers in the data produce very little change in the data.

 # Conclusions
-In this paper, we provide a statistical and intuitive analysis on how economic factors are affected by different majors using appropriate methods.
-Using different data mining algorithms like Clustering, Regression and Dimensionality Reduction we further manipulated the data to extract information which is not directly visible to the user so one can narrow down the options based on his/her preferences.
-We used five csv files in this project as our dataset and analyzed data based on different factors like unemployment rate, median income, share of women as a total(womenshare) etc. From our analysis using both visualization of the dataset and applying algorithms, we conclude that deciding your college major plays a pivotal role in your economic success and future growth.
+In this paper, we provide a statiscal and intuitive analysis on how ecnomocial factors are affected by different majors using appropriate methods.
+Using different data mining algorithms like Clustering, Regression and Dimensionality Reduction we further manipulated with the data to extract information which is not directly visible to the user so one can narrow down the options based on his/her preferences.

 # References